-Australian National Character Check™ is an official provider of national police checks in Australia and can help you to get your national police check certificate online and fast.
+Australian National Character Check™ is an official provider of national police checks in Australia and can help you to get your nationally coordinated criminal history check online and fast.

-A National Police Check is commonly used for employment positions, volunteer positions and a variety of Australian licensing and registration schemes.
+A National Police Check is commonly used for employment positions and a variety of Australian licensing and registration schemes.

 A National Police Check in Australia can be sometimes called: